xning/mod_triger/README.md

 If tag &lt;head&gt; is not in the first data bucket and &lt;/body&gt; tag is not in
 the last data bucket, or if the two tags are in two or more buckets,
-mod_triger cannot find them, so cannot successfully process the response.
+mod_triger cannot find them, so cannot successfully find tags in the response.
 But this condition is nearly impossible.

+Even in the worst situation, mod_triger doesn't just skip the response, it will add
+the HTML fragments at the end of the response body.
+Believe it or not, this work
+well for mainstream browsers.